 The Children with Disability Team

-Our Children with Disabilities Team (CWD) supports children and young people under 18 with complex disabilities and their parents or carers to maintain a family life in their home community using a range of support services.
+Our Children with Disabilities Team (CWD) supports children and young people who are under 18 and have complex disabilities and their parents/carers to maintain a family life in their home and community.

 What support may be available?

 The CWD Team (as well as other professionals) can refer to the Community Occupational Therapy Service (COTS).
 This service aims to maximise independence and to reduce the effects of disability.
 The occupational therapists undertake specialised assessments for children and their carers and may recommend minor aids or adaptations to a child's home, they may advise on alternative techniques to help a child develop, or restore and maintain functional skills.
 They also carry out moving and handling and risk assessments to highlight the need for specialised equipment and provide training and advice.